mmbell/samurai/README.markdown

      $ cmake .

 to create a Makefile or Xcode project for your machine.
 Run `make` or build via Xcode to create the `samurai` binary.
+Run `make install` to install the binary to /usr/local/bin

+To install samurai in an alternate location:

+     $ cmake -DCMAKE_INSTALL_PREFIX=/some/other/location .

+To use an alternate compiler (for example the Intel C++ compiler):

+     $ cmake -DCMAKE_CXX_COMPILER="icpc" .

+The program is known to work with GCC and Intel compilers, but has not been tested with other compilers.

 A few external libraries are required: